Why we need to disrupt the family law sector in the UK

 New entrants bring a UX focus.
 They worship at the altar of usability – enhancing user satisfaction by improving accessibility and pleasure provided in the interaction between the user and the product – a blend of the technical and psychological.
 In an industry that rules by fear of ‘the very unlikely’ and endless ‘what if’ scenario planning, it’s easy to see how attempts at digitizing information portals by government, charities and legal firms have ended up with next to no UX focus, overloaded with information and a nightmare to navigate.

-Having worked with lots of couples going through divorce who have used a variety of methods from online websites to working face to face with legal or lay professionals, it’s interesting how none of them feel the process is designed with their needs in mind or designed to really help them.
+Having worked with lots of couples going through divorce who have used a variety of methods from online websites to working face-to-face with legal or lay professionals, it’s interesting how none of them feel the process is designed with their needs in mind or designed to really help them.
 Most are shocked at just how rubbish we are at divorce and separation in this country.
-There is such appetite from consumers to have a simplified system for sorting our separation — one that links each part of the process together from deciding whether you should separate to submitting your petition and at a reasonable cost.
+There is such appetite from consumers to have a simplified system for sorting our separation — one that links each part of the process together from deciding whether you should separate to submitting your divorce application (previously called the divorce petition) and at a reasonable cost.
 We may not be able to stop divorce from happening but we can certainly improve the way we do it.

 Innovation won’t come from a website